FoxIO-LLC/ja4-nginx/README.md

 We need to maintain an updated fork of OpenSSL.
 We can simply do these by adding OpenSSL as a remote upstream repository:

-`ja4-openssl` should be cloned within this directory.
+`ja4-openssl` should be cloned within this repository.

 Then, add the official OpenSSL repository as a remote upstream repository: